BY: NICOLA MACLEOD

 The Crown read parts of the victim impact statements from Kirk Blair’s wife, mother, brother and daughter.
 All of the statements highlighted that this was a horrendous act that brought much pain and suffering to the Blair family.

 “Thinking about this horrible act, it plays over and over causing many sleepless nights.
-There is nothing worse than loosing a child,” wrote mother Helen Blair in her statement.
+There is nothing worse than losing a child,” wrote mother Helen Blair in her statement.